Countly/countly-sdk-documentation/ios/current.md

   </div>
 </div>
 <p>
-  <span style="color: #1f2328; font-family: -apple-system, ' system-ui' , ' Segoe UI' , ' Noto Sans' , Helvetica, Arial, sans-serif, ' Apple Color Emoji' , ' Segoe UI Emoji' font-size:16px; font-style: normal; font-variant-ligatures: normal; font-variant-caps: normal; font-weight: 400; letter-spacing: normal; orphans: 2; text-align: start; text-indent: 0px; text-transform: none; widows: 2; word-spacing: 0px; -webkit-text-stroke-width: 0px; white-space: normal; background-color: #ffffff; text-decoration-thickness: initial; text-decoration-style: initial; text-decoration-color: initial; display: inline !important; float: none;">If you want to show a specific widget according to its name, ID or one of its tags then you can use these methods:</span>
+  If you want to show a specific widget according to its name, ID or one of its tags then you can use these methods:
 </p>
 <div class="tabs">
   <div class="tabs-menu">